-Upgrading Elastic Path Commerce
+Upgrading Self-Managed Commerce

-This section provides generic instructions to upgrade a version of Self Managed Commerce to a newer version.
+This section provides generic instructions to upgrade a version of Self-Managed Commerce to a newer version.
 Depending on your customizations, you might need to perform additional tasks before, during, or after the upgrade.

 The upgrade process consists of three phases: